 Place oven rack in the middle of the oven and preheat to 425F.
 Line a rimmed baking sheet (or two) with parchment paper.
 Using about 1 TBSP of shredded cheese, make small piles of cheese with plenty of space between each one as they will flatten and spread.
 You should get 12 – 16 cheese crisps.
 I use two sheets so we can make two varieties at once.
 Bake for approximately 8 minutes – you will want to watch them carefully as they go from golden brown to burnt quickly.
 When they are golden, remove from oven and let cool on the baking sheet for a minute and then transfer to a cooling rack with paper towel to absorb the excess fat from the cheese crisp.
 Once cool, you can stack in a container for a few days.
 They never last that long here!

 Note: Different varieties of cheese, bake up in differently and each oven is different.
+Also note that most pre-shredded bagged cheese contains cellulose as an anti-caking agent, which will adversely affect the end results.
 When you print this recipe out, make notes on your favorite cheese varieties and your oven times.

 VARIATIONS: Okay, now here is where you can get creative.
 There are so many varieties of cheese.
-We love Habanero cheddar, jalapeno, mozzarella, monterey jack, parmesan, greuyer and the list goes on.
+We love Habanero cheddar, jalapeño, mozzarella, monterey jack, parmesan, gruyere and the list goes on.
 Try blending more than one variety.
 Make them smaller, make them bigger!